Garbage Truck Accident Lawyers in Augusta

 If you believe the truck driver’s actions caused the accident, you should contact Chris Hudson Law Group to discuss your case and find out whether we can represent you.
 If we can prove fault, we might be able to hold the trucker liable for what they’ve done.

-Trucking Companies Could Also Be Held Liable if their Employee Causes an Accident
+Garbage Truck Companies Could Also Be Held Liable If Their Driver Causes an Accident

 The driver may have been operating the garbage truck, but their employer could be just as much to blame for your injuries.
 Trucking companies must perform maintenance on their vehicles, repair damage, and randomly test their drivers for alcohol and drugs.

-The federal regulations they’re required to follow could prevent deadly accidents.
+The federal regulations they are required to follow could prevent deadly accidents.
 However, some companies violate specific standards to cut costs or stay on waste removal schedules.
 They might encourage their employees to drive beyond the maximum allowed driving limit or ignore seemingly minor issues with the vehicle.